-

 Is the board required to engage actively with the entity’s economic owners?
 If so, how does it do this and report on its actions?

 There is no strict legal obligation for directors to consult with shareholders.
-However, consulting with shareholders is naturally sensible in light of the directors’ overriding duty under the Companies Act to promote the success of the company for the benefit of its members as a whole.
+However, consulting with shareholders is naturally sensible considering the directors’ overriding duty under the Companies Act to promote the success of the company for the benefit of its members as a whole.
 Where the company is closely held, is backed by a financial sponsor or is a joint venture, it is common for the company and its shareholders to enter into a shareholders’ agreement.
 This may require the company and the directors to consult with shareholders, provide them with information and even seek their consent before taking a proposed action.

 -